Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 —Don’t wait until next year to put

-the seal of condemnation on the iniqui-
+the seal of condemnation on the 1niqui-

 ties of the last session of she Legislature.

-Now is the time for the wage-earners
+Now is the

 and the farmers to strike at the unfaith-

-ful lawmakers by hitting their presiding
+ful lawmakers Ly hitting their presiding

-officer who is asking for their votes, and
+officer who is asking for their votes,

 to strike right from the shoulder.

-—Why is it that FieprLer d cesn’t
+—Why is it that Fizprek doesn’t

 bad as Capt.
-CLark of Philipsburg ?
+Crark of Philipsburg ?

 acquainted with their badness as he pro-

 fesses to be in Capt.
-CLARKS case ?
+CLARKS case?

 Democrats, Don’t be Fooled.